-Yet that’s just one grand affair, amid an array of al fresco concerts playing in Sonoma County this summer of 2016.
+Yet that’s just one grand affair, amid an array of al fresco concerts playing in Sonoma County this summer of 2017.
 Take in the spectacular weather of long warm days and cool nights, and make plans to get your groove on at music festivals, rock-n-roll parties, and tastes of uncommon favorites like zydeco and Mexican pop.

 Details: Johnson's Beach Russian River Festivals, 16241 First St., Guerneville

 Tuesdays in the Plaza Concerts, Healdsburg

 Friday Night Live at the Plaza, Cloverdale

 Details: The Downtown Cloverdale Plaza

-Details: Rodney Strong, 11455 Old Redwood Hwy., Healdsburg
+Details: Rodney Strong, 11455 Old Redwood Highway, Healdsburg

 Details: Windsor Town Green

-The summer-long Funky Fridays concert series outgrew its previous venue at Sugarloaf Ridge State Park and will now be bringing its eclectic variety of music to historic Hood Mansion in the Sonoma Valley.
-Weekly concerts on the lawn will entertain from 7 to 9 p.m. with bands like The Bruthas, Soul Fuse, The Blues Burners, and Gator Nation.
+The summer-long Funky Fridays concert series outgrew its previous venue at Sugarloaf Ridge State Park and will now brings its eclectic variety of music to historic Hood Mansion in the Sonoma Valley.
+Weekly concerts on the lawn entertain from 7 to 9 p.m. with bands like The Bruthas, Soul Fuse, The Blues Burners, and Gator Nation.
 Funds raised will support Sonoma County Regional Parks.
 Tickets are only $10 for adults and free for kids 18 and under.

 Details: Funky Fridays, Hood Mountain Regional Park, 1450 N. Pythian Road, Santa Rosa

-Details: Huichica, 2000 Denmark St., Sonoma.
+Details: Huichica Music Festival, 2000 Denmark St., Sonoma.
 Tickets start at $40.

 Set in intimate, private home plus the 300-seat concert hall at Hanna's Boys Center in the Sonoma Valley, the works feature old and new favorites from composers such as Schubert, Haydn, Beethoven, Mozart, and Mendelssohn.

-Details: 17000 Arnold Drive, 707-996-6767, more info.
+Details: 17000 Arnold Drive, Sonoma, 707-996-6767, more info.